-- Substantial time dedicated to obtaining, ingesting, and recovering from pot.
+- Dedicating significant time to obtaining, ingesting, and recovering from pot.

 - Continued weed use despite harm to oneself, family, friends, or work.